If you’re just starting your keto diet journey, this keto cheeseburger casserole will easily become one of your favorite go-to dishes.

 - 2 tbsp mustard (or dijon mustard)

-- To a mixing bowl, add eggs, heavy whipping cream, 1 cup shredded cheddar cheese, and mustard and mix with electric mixer until thoroughly combined.
+- Grab a medium bowl, add the eggs, heavy whipping cream, mustard, and 1 cup of shredded cheddar cheese.

 - Serving Size: 1 piece